emmasmithnz/emmasmithnz.github.io/_pages/equines.md

 Capi joined the team in April 2022.
 He is a lovely young horse, already has a great attitude towards learning.
-It will be exciting to see him grow up and start being ridden undersaddle.
-I am hoping to start him around March 2023.
+It will be exciting to see him grow up.
+He will be started undersaddle in 2023.

 **Indiana**     -    15hh 15 year old Thoroughbred Mare by Indian Danehill